Emin017/RTL2GDS/README.md

 $ cd /rtl2gds && bash rtl2gds.sh
 ```

-## Known Problem

-The prebuilt binary was compiled on an Intel Xeon server.
-However, some users have reported encountering "Illegal instruction" errors when running it on AMD platforms.
-If you encounter this issue, consider building the EDA tools from the source code instead.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request.